 This one is definitely the cutest of the two!
 You have to ask Shurikn how it tasted though.

 Moe Moe Kyun~!
-Before eating, in order to make the food really delicious the maids (and us too since I’m not sure why) form hearts with our fingers and focus a beam then aim it at the food while chanting a phrase which basically translates to “Make it delicious~ Moe moe beam!”.
+Before eating, in order to make the food really delicious the maids (and us too since I’m not sure why) shape hearts with their hands and focus the energy as a beam at the food while chanting a phrase which basically translates to “Make it delicious~ Moe moe beam!”.

 At random times the maids don’t only serve their masters at the tables but also sing songs and dance on the mini stage.
 If you’re lucky, just like we were, you get to watch one of their performances of the day.
 Two of them were on the stage while other maids were acting as backing performers playing percussive instruments throughout the room.
 The performance itself was well done and quite entertaining.
 At certain times in the song, especially towards the end, the audience gets to sing/chant along and make gestures with their hands as well.

 As with everything good (or bad) it had to come to an end.
 Although, much later than we thought it’d would.
 There’s a time limit of 30 minutes if you order drinks only or 1 hour if you order a meal.
-We ended up being there for a lot longer since none of the maids told use we had to leave.
-We had to call for a maid in order to get to pay.
+We ended up being there for a lot longer since none of the maids told us we had to leave.
+We had to call for a maid in order to get the check.
 All in all it was an unforgettable experience!